-DR. STEPHEN GATELY obtained his Ph.D. from McGill University in the Department of Neurology and Neurosurgery at the Montreal Neurological Institute and Hospital.
-Thereafter he joined the Department of Medicine, Division of Hematology/Oncology at Northwestern University Feinberg School of Medicine as Research Assistant Professor where his research focused on the identification and development of pharmacologic and endogenous inhibitors of angiogenesis.
+Dr. Stephen Gately obtained his Ph.D. from McGill University in the Department of Neurology and Neurosurgery at the Montreal Neurological Institute and Hospital.
+Thereafter he joined the Department of Medicine, Division of Hematology/Oncology at Northwestern University Feinberg School of Medicine as Research Assistant Professor, where his research focused on the identification and development of pharmacologic and endogenous inhibitors of angiogenesis.
 During this time, Dr. Gately served as a consultant to the Oncology Clinical Research Team at Searle/Monsanto (now Pfizer).
-In this position he was responsible for scientific and technical input on clinical trial designs to rapidly assess the utility of antiangiogenic compounds.
+In this position, he was responsible for scientific and technical input on clinical trial designs to rapidly assess the utility of antiangiogenic compounds.
 Additional responsibilities included interacting with discovery scientists to understand drug mechanism of action to aid in the identification of potential biomarkers for early clinical proof of drug activity studies.

 Dr. Von Hoff's major interest is in the development of new anticancer agents, both in the clinic and in the laboratory.
 He and his colleagues were involved in the beginning of the development of many of the agents we now use routinely, including: mitoxantrone, fludarabine, paclitaxel, docetaxel, gemcitabine, irinotecan, nelarabine, capecitabine, lapatinib and others.
 At present, he and his colleagues are concentrating on the development of molecularly targeted therapies particularly for patients with advanced pancreatic cancer.
-Dr. Von Hoff has published more than 569 papers, 135 book chapters and over 1000 abstracts.
+Dr. Von Hoff has published more than 565 papers, 135 book chapters and more than 1,000 abstracts.
 Dr. Von Hoff received the 2010 David A. Karnofsky Memorial Award from the American Society of Clinical Oncology for his outstanding contributions to cancer research leading to significant improvement in patient care.

-Mr. Tooker previously served as President and Chief Executive Officer of MCS Biotech Resources, which provides business, legal, administrative, and support services to expert medical consultants and start up companies.
+Mr. Tooker previously served as President and Chief Executive Officer of MCS Biotech Resources, which provides business, legal, administrative and support services to expert medical consultants and startup companies.
 Mr. Tooker also previously served as Vice President and General Counsel for Central Newspapers, Inc.

 Mr. Tooker has extensive experience in advising executive business teams throughout his 25 years as in-house counsel.
 In that role with Conseco, Inc., he served as legal counsel and business adviser for a significant private equity portfolio and led mergers and acquisitions and associated bank financings.